 A call & response collaboration between Poetry Concentration students and Photo I students in spring 2020, “You May Notice Some Changes” explores life during the COVID-19 pandemic in their words and images.

-Due to COVID-19, all of our programming for fall 2020 will take place remotely and online.
-We have an incredible lineup of poets, however, and we really hope that friends of The Boutelle-Day Poetry Center and members of the Smith College community who are living in places all over the world will register and attend these online events!—Matt Donovan
+Due to COVID-19, all of our programming for spring 2021 will take place remotely and online.
+We have an incredible lineup of poets, however, and we really hope that friends of The Boutelle-Day Poetry Center and members of the Smith College community who are living in places all over the world will register and attend these online events.—Matt Donovan

 All readings are at 7:30 p.m.
 Registration links can be found on each poet’s page.

 February 23: Victoria Chang | March 9: Donika Kelly | March 23: Diane Seuss